 We will only use your personal data when the law allows us to.
 Most commonly, we will use your personal data in the following circumstances:

-To invite you to events run by ORESA.
+- To invite you to events that celebrate your success.

 We have set out below, in a table format, a description of all the ways we plan to use your personal data, and which of the legal bases we rely on to do so.
 We have also identified what our legitimate interests are where appropriate.

 Note that we may process your personal data for more than one lawful ground depending on the specific purpose for which we are using your data.
 Please contact us if you need details about the specific legal ground, we are relying on to process your personal data where more than one ground has been set out in the table below.